Get

 Conclusion

-If you’re thinking about incorporating herbs or spices into your dog’s diet, you’ll need to have a conversation with your veterinarian first, especially if your dog has any health problems.
+If you’re thinking about incorporating herbs or spices into your dog’s diet, you’ll need to have a conversation with a veterinarian first, especially if your dog has any health problems.
 Even safe herbs can have risks.
 It’s generally best to avoid essential oils, as these are much more concentrated and more likely to cause adverse reactions.

 Featured Image Credit: yingko, Shutterstock